Ralph Earle (ambassador)

 Ralph Earle II (September 26, 1928 - January 13, 2020) was an American diplomat and arms control negotiator.
 He was a key architect of several major international arms control accords.
 He served as the United States' chief negotiator at the SALT II round of talks on nuclear disarmament from 1978 to 1979, as director of the Arms Control and Disarmament Agency (ACDA) between 1980 and 1981 and as deputy director at the ACDA from 1994 to 1999.

 Early life and education

 Earle was born in Bryn Mawr, Pennsylvania, on September 26, 1928.
 He was the son of the former Governor of Pennsylvania, George H. Earle III and Huberta Potter Earle Sheaffer.
 He attended Episcopal Academy in Newtown Square, Pennsylvania and graduated from Deerfield Academy in Deerfield, Massachusetts in 1946.
-He graduated with a Bachlors degree in history from Harvard College in 1950 and Harvard Law School and served in the United States Army during the Korean War.
+He graduated with a Bachelors degree in history from Harvard College in 1950 and Harvard Law School and served in the United States Army during the Korean War.
 Earle is a member of the influential Van Leer family.
 His paternal second great-grandfather was American Revolutionary War captain Samuel Van Leer.